Foster Parent Information

 - Be proactive, communicate well, and work diligently as a valued team member.

 Types of Foster Care

-Long-Term Foster Care – A home that strives to meet all of the needs of a child for the duration of the Dependency case, until permanency is reached.
+Traditional Long-Term Foster Care – This type of licensure is non-child specific and is available to individuals in the community who are interested in providing care to children with whom they have no pre-existing relationship.
+These homes strive to meet all of the needs of a child for the duration of the Dependency case, until permanency is reached.

 Respite Foster Care – A home to care for children (already in the Foster Care Program) whose regular foster parent, for whatever reason, cannot care for them for a short, scheduled, period of time.